 A horizontalNumber corresponds to the horizontal relative position of a viewing field for directional transformations.
-It shall be encoded as a floating point number that is provided as input to a (directionalAToB0Tag, multiProcessElementType in any of the directional function tags directionalAToB1Tag, directionalAToB2Tag, directionalAToB3Tag, directionalBToA0Tag, directionalBToA1Tag, directionalBToA2Tag, directionalBToA3Tag, directionalBToD0Tag, directionalBToD1Tag, directionalBToD2Tag, directionalBToD3Tag, directionalDToB0Tag, directionalDToB1Tag, directionalDToB2Tag, directionalDToB3Tag).
+It shall be encoded as a floating point number that is provided as input to a multiProcessElementType in any of the directional function tags (directionalAToB0Tag, directionalAToB1Tag, directionalAToB2Tag, directionalAToB3Tag, directionalBToA0Tag, directionalBToA1Tag, directionalBToA3Tag, directionalBToD0Tag, directionalBToA2Tag. directionalBToD1Tag, directionalBToD2Tag, directionalDToB0Tag, directionalBToD3Tag, directionalDToB1Tag, directionalDToB2Tag, directionalDToB3Tag).

-The horizontalNumber encoding range shall be from -1,0 to 1,0 with -1,0 representing the left most position, 0,0 representing the center and 1,0 representing the right most position.
+The horizontalNumber encoding range shall be from -1,0 to 1,0 with -1,0 representing the leftmost position, 0,0 representing the center and 1,0 representing the rightmost position.